CITE Awards Program

 • Engraved Award.

 This award goes to an individual who has previously won either the Community, Leadership, Learning, Tech Partner, or Advocacy awards and/or has demonstrated a long-standing dedication to the education community.
 Recipient is inducted into the CITE Hall of Fame.
 This award is given only when a deserving recipient is identified by CITE.
-This person will receive the Lifetime Achievement Award once they are near retirement.
+This person may receive the Lifetime Achievement Award once they are near retirement.

 Qualifications: Individual with a demonstrated dedication to the K-12 education community through years of service, activism, and CITE membership